-- The reference rate used in the calculations has been defined as the government bond nominal spot rate curve rather than the swap rate curve as stipulated in the MCEV principles. - The calculated value of MCEV is the value for Sony Life only, and not the consolidated value of our parent company, Sony Financial Holdings Inc. - Group MCEV, as prescribed in the MCEV Principles, is not considered in this report, as the report is for Sony Life on a standalone basis. - With respect to Sony Life's subsidiary and its equity-method affiliates, we have not evaluated their life insurance business but reflected the following values in the calculation of adjusted net worth: - > AEGON Sony Life Insurance Co., Ltd. is valued at net asset value minus intangible fixed assets and Insurance Business Law Article 113 deferred assets, multiplied by the participation rate - > Other companies are valued at book value under Japanese GAAP - None of the calculated values of MCEV are presented separately by segment of subsidiary or by affiliated company. - We have calculated adjusted net worth based on Japanese GAAP, not International Financial Reporting Standards (IFRS).
+- The reference rate used in the calculations has been defined as the government bond nominal spot rate curve rather than the swap rate curve as stipulated in the MCEV Principles. - The interest rate sensitivities are disclosed for a 50bp increase and decrease rather than a 100bp increase and decrease as required in the MCEV Principles, considering the level of interest rates in Japan. - The calculated value of MCEV is the value for Sony Life only, and not the consolidated value of our parent company, Sony Financial Holdings Inc. - Group MCEV, as prescribed in the MCEV Principles, is not considered in this report, as the report is for Sony Life on a stand-alone basis. - With respect to Sony Life's subsidiary and its equity-method affiliates, we have not evaluated their life insurance business but reflected the following values in the calculation of adjusted net worth: - > AEGON Sony Life Insurance Co., Ltd. is valued at net asset value minus intangible fixed assets, reinsurance credits on modified coinsurance (to be amortized in the future) and Insurance Business Law Article 113 deferred assets, multiplied by the participation rate - > Other companies are valued at book value under Japanese GAAP - None of the calculated values of MCEV are presented separately by segment of subsidiary or by affiliated company. - We have calculated adjusted net worth based on Japanese GAAP, not International Financial Reporting Standards (IFRS).